nikitavoloboev/data/focusing/themes.md

 I want to deeply focus on building and extending tools to solve well defined problems I have.
 I want to further automate and optimize any frictions I feel in life & work to free up time and energy to do creative problem solving.

+I want to minimize incoming stream of information that I can't act on.
+I want to surround myself with a community of people that inspire me to create more.
+The tools I use & spaces I work in should reflect these goals.

 ## Read long form

 Read books & research papers relevant to problems I want to solve.
 This means reading long form writing where prolonged focus is needed.
 Note down and act on gained insights.